 Support Cora Dance.
 Donate here.

-Cora focuses on EXCELLENCE of programming, EQUITY for all involved, and deep INVESTMENT in the artists and families we serve.
-In 2018-2019, Cora served over 500 students, nearly 90% of whom receive tuition-assistance support and our excellent programming opened doors for students that would have remained closed without us.
+Cora values EXCELLENCE of programming, EQUITY for all involved, and deep INVESTMENT in the artists and families we serve.
+Cora serves 500 students annually, nearly 90% of whom receive tuition-assistance.
+No one is ever turned away based on what or if they can pay.
 None of this is possible without you.
-Please donate and keep excellent art equitable.
+Please donate and keep excellent art equitable for every child!

-In 2018-2019 Cora Dance is supported in part by funds from New York Urban League, the City of New York, and the Department of Youth and Community Development; public funds from the New York City Department of Cultural Affairs in partnership with the City Council; public funds from the Decentralization Program of the New York State Council on the Arts, administered in Kings County by Brooklyn Arts Council; and additional funds provided by ALLINBKLYN, the Office of Councilman Carlos Menchaca, The O'Connell Organization Family Foundation, Inc., the Michael Tuch Foundation, Tiger Baron Foundation, the Earlynn J. Miller Donor-Advised Fund of the Community Foundation of Harrisonburg and Rockingham County, Omaha Community Foundation, The White Cedar Fund, Fred J. Brotherton Charitable Foundation and the Meringoff Family Foundation and Cora's generous individual donors.
-Printed materials were made possible, in part, with funds from the Destination>Brooklyn Program, funded by the Office of the Brooklyn Borough President, Eric L. Adams and NYC & Company Foundation, administered by Brooklyn Arts Council; and with additional from SaveMor Digital Printing.
-Capital funds made possible by an anonymous donor, the Earlynn J. Miller Donor-Advised Fund of the Community Foundation of Harrisonburg and Rockingham County, generous support of the Red Hook community and Cora's individual donors.
+In 2019-2020, Cora Dance is supported in part by funds from the Department of Youth and Community Development; public funds from the New York City Department of Cultural Affairs in partnership with the City Council; public funds from the Decentralization Program of the New York State Council on the Arts, administered in Kings County by Brooklyn Arts Council; and additional funds provided by the Office of Councilman Carlos Menchaca, O'Connell Organization Family Foundation, Michael Tuch Foundation, Tiger Baron Foundation, Earlynn J. Miller Donor-Advised Fund of the Community Foundation of Harrisonburg and Rockingham County, White Cedar Fund, Fred J. Brotherton Charitable Foundation, Meringoff Family Foundation and Cora's generous individual donors.
+Printed materials were made possible, in part, with funds from the Destination>Brooklyn Program, funded by the Office of the Brooklyn Borough President, Eric L. Adams and NYC & Company Foundation, administered by by Brooklyn Arts Council; and with additional from SaveMor Digital Printing as of 7/19/19.